 The Wellington Gold Awards in association with The Dominion Post celebrate the excellence and enterprise of businesses in the Wellington Region.
-Massey University’s College of Creative Arts has sponsored the New Thinking Award for the past five years, and Pro Vice-Chancellor Professor Claire Robinson says the College was “delighted” to give the award to Monique Fiso.
+Massey University’s College of Creative Arts has sponsored the New Thinking Award for the past five years, and former Pro Vice-Chancellor Professor Claire Robinson says the College was “delighted” to give the award to Monique Fiso.

 “It’s wonderful to be able to recognise Monique Fiso’s outstanding success at Hiakai, our neighbour just across the road from our campus on Wallace St. The New Thinking Award celebrates Wellingtonians who think outside the box, who challenge convention, ruffle feathers, do things differently, think differently; people who change the ways others look at the world and what is possible.
 Monique is all that, and more.”

 When Fiso collected her award at TSB Arena on Wellington's waterfront, her whānau surprised her on-stage with a karakia and haka and gifted her a kākahu made by Kiri Nathan and a pounamu carved by Jason Nathan.

 "It was an absolute honour, and a very memorable night,” says Monique.
 Her mother Serena Fiso says “it was a truly magical moment” for their whanau.